Mid-South Coliseum: Basketball

-Closure, revival
+Closure and redevelopment

 The venue closed at the end of 2006, when Memphis and Shelby County Governments refused the request from the Mid-South Coliseum Board to pay its operating losses, which were projected to be $1 million a year.
 The Coliseum also needed renovations to comply with the Americans with Disabilities Act.

 In 2016, an assessment found that a renovation and restoration of the Coliseum (including ADA compliance) would cost around $23.8 million.
 In 2018, a group known as the Coliseum Coalition was formed to pursue the preservation of the facility as part of redevelopment of the Memphis Fairgrounds into a youth sports complex.
 In 2018, a plan was proposed to use funding from the designation of the Fairgrounds as a tourism development zone (TDZ) to "achieve the reactivation, adaptive reuse, or redevelopment of the Mid-South Coliseum".
 The Coliseum was not included in the plan approved the state, but it was suggested that the development could help spur private investment.
 Coalition member Marvin Stockwell stated that the building was still "in great shape".

+In 2022, professional soccer team Memphis 901 FC announced plans to build a soccer-specific stadium at the site of the Mid-South Coliseum, which would be demolished.
+The new stadium was planned to open in 2025 and include 6,500 to 8,000 seats on a 6 acre site.
+However, Memphis 901 folded in November 2024 after being unable to secure funding.